Elevator (The Rollers album)

 Elevator is a 1979 rock album by the Bay City Rollers.
 Having replaced longtime lead singer Les McKeown with Duncan Faure, the group shortened their name to simply The Rollers, and pursued a more rocking, power-pop sound than their previous work.

 The album, released by Arista, was critically acclaimed but poorly received commercially.
-Neither the album itself or any single releases would hit the charts.
+Neither the album itself or any single released hit the charts.

-The album was reissued on CD in 2008, with no bonus cuts however.
+The album was reissued on CD in 2008.

-Music

-Dave Thompson of AllMusic wrote that the album featured a hard rock, AOR direction.
-Billboard felt the music was reminiscent of 1965-66 era Beatles, with Trouser Press even comparing the album to the Beatles' Rubber Soul (1965).

 Critical reception

 AllMusic gave the album four stars out of five.
+Dave Thompson of AllMusic wrote that the album featured a hard rock, AOR direction.
+Billboard felt the music was reminiscent of 1965-66 era Beatles, with Trouser Press comparing the album to the Beatles' Rubber Soul (1965).